 \begin{cor} Every FO-definable set is a (finite) union of some $(n,k)$-equivalence classes. \end{cor} This is theorem 3.3 in \cite{GiamRest}, stated for finite configurations.
 Lemma 3.5 in the same paper gives a proof of Hanf's Local Lemma in our context.

 Given $(P, k)$ we consider the set $S_{=k}(P)$ of all configurations such that the pattern $P$ occurs exactly $k$ times ($k$ may be taken equal to $0$).
-The set $S_{\geq k}(P)$ is the set of all configurations such that the pattern $P$ occurs more than $k$ times.
+The set $S_{\geq k}(P)$ is the set of all configurations such that the pattern $P$ occurs $k$ times or more.

 We may rephrase the preceding corollary as: \begin{cor} Every FO-definable set is a positive combination (i.e. unions and intersections) of some $S_{=k}(P)$ and some $S_{\geq k}(P)$ \end{cor}

 \begin{thm} Every EMSO-definable set can be defined by a formula $\phi$ of the form: